MÄNNKITCHEN Mom's Cinnamon Roll Recipe

 - 2 T Cinnamon

 Beat eggs, sugar, salt and cooled butter until fully combined.
-Change the attachment on your mixer to the dough hook, add milk and yeast, then flour 1 cup at a time as it mixes on low.
+Change the attachment on your mixer to the dough hook, add water and yeast, then flour 1 cup at a time as it mixes on low.
 Dough should clear from the sides of your mixing bowl but stick at the base.
 If it's too sticky, add flour 1 T at a time until it clears sides of bowl.
 Knead it with the dough hook for 10 minutes or until smooth, then cover bowl tightly with plastic wrap and let rise for 2 hours or until doubled.

 Roll the dough into a rectangle 12x18 inches.
 Butter the top surface with 3/4 of the butter, leaving 1 inch at the top unbuttered so the dough will adhere to itself when you roll it up.
 Drizzle corn syrup evenly over butter, then spread sugar, salt and cinnamon evenly over the top.
 Roll it up and pinch the seam closed.
 Roll it seam side down, then stretch it gently until it's a uniform width.
 It should look like a tube of uniform width-not a python that swallowed a pig.
 Allow your snake to rest for at least 10 minutes so the dough can relax.
-If you cut it while it's still under tension, the rolls will deform.
+If you cut it while it's still under tension, the rolls will contract.